Programs We Offer

 En Flow Club, los adolescentes tienen oportunidades de expresarse a través del hula-hoop, el baile y el yoga y de profundizar su aprecio por el aire libre.
 “Flow” es una forma de mover tu cuerpo con fluidez, expresándote a través del movimiento sin limitaciones.
 Es una forma de devolverte al centro de ti mismo y de tu vida.
 Los adolescentes están capacitados para convertirse en líderes seguros y sentirse a sí mismos como creadores de cambios positivos, adquiriendo habilidades para la vida que los llevarán mucho más allá de la adolescencia.
 Flow Club se ofrece en español e inglés.

-• TEACHERS: Max “Gems” Gonzales and Emily Carlson
+Session complete.
+Teachers Max “Gems” Gonzales and Emily Carlson and teen leaders.

-In Mural Arts Club, youth have opportunities to express themselves through the art they create—in their notebooks, in the lasting mural they paint at Bruno’s Garage, and beyond.
-Led by Max “Gems” Gonzales , this club forges a collaborative approach to making murals and empowers students to reimagine the streets on which we walk and the world in which we live.
+In Mural Arts Club, youth ages 7-15 have opportunities to express themselves through the art they create—in their notebooks, in the lasting mural they paint at Bruno’s Garage, and beyond.
+Led by Max “Gems” Gonzales, this six-session after-school club forges a collaborative approach to making murals and empowers students to reimagine the streets on which we walk and the world in which we live.
 Students will consider questions of just development, community history, and identity.
 This club creates space for students to challenge barriers as they create a lasting mural that fosters love and solidarity and justice.

 This Pittsburgh Center for Arts and Media Artist Residency Project in partnership with Art in the Garden is being led by Painter/Graphic Artist Max Gonzales.
 It is supported by Hemispheric Conversations: Urban Art Project (HCUAP) and the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania, and Pittsburgh Center for Arts and Media.